dahliaOS/documentation/markdown/articles/os/fimage.md

 # Windows (wsl2)

-A **WIP** script is in testing thats should enable to atleast boot fuchsia in the terminal.
-Booting fuchsia with the fimage gui is possible but highly unstable.
+A **WIP** script is in testing thats should allow you to boot Fuchsia in the terminal.
+Booting Fuchsia with the FImage gui is possible but highly unstable.

 ### Fimage Quick Start

-First install wsl2 on windows by opening **powershell** or **windows terminal** and running this command.
+First install wsl2 on windows by opening **Powershell** or **Windows Terminal** and enabling WSL.
 ```bash
 wsl --install
 ```

-After that reboot your machine and open up again  **powershell** or **windows terminal** and running the first command to use fimage in cli mode **recommended** or the second command to use fimage in gui mode.
-If you use the gui mode and close fimage make sure you run the reset command afterwards.
+After that, reboot the computer, open your terminal of choice and run the first command to use FImage in CLI mode, **(recommended)** or use the second command to try FImage in GUI mode.
+If you use the GUI mode, after closing FImage make sure you run the reset command.

-**cli command**
+**CLI command**
 ```bash
 wget https://docs.dahliaos.io/scripts/fimage/windows/wsl2/launch.sh && sudo chmod +x launch.sh; sudo ./launch.sh -cli
 ```

-**gui command**
+**GUI command**
 ```bash
 wget https://docs.dahliaos.io/scripts/fimage/windows/wsl2/launch.sh && sudo chmod +x launch.sh; sudo ./launch.sh -gui
 ```

-**reset command**
+**Reset command**
 ```bash
 wget https://docs.dahliaos.io/scripts/fimage/windows/wsl2/launch.sh && sudo chmod +x launch.sh; sudo ./launch.sh -reset
 ```